Île de Ré's Baleines lighthouse, a reminder of energy transitions

 Advances in satellite-assisted navigation, which now equips the majority of boats, have subsequently drastically reduced the usefulness of lighthouses, to the point where some are now for sale.
 The Lighthouse of the Whales will certainly continue to sweep the ocean with its beams of light for a long time to come, even if its original purpose - navigational guidance - is now somewhat obsolete.

-Descending the lighthouse's 257 steps, visitors are sure to wonder about the current energy transition.
+As visitors make their way down the lighthouse's 257 steps, they're bound to wonder about the current energy transition.
 Has the switch from lighthouse to satellite guidance of ships reduced the need for fossil fuels, and consequentlyCO2 emissions?

 It's probably the opposite: the primary energy used by information technologies is not directly visible, like whale oil or the coal hoisted to the top of ancient lighthouses.
 But it is high, because satellite imagery involves a whole infrastructure that consumes grey energy.
 Above all, satellite guidance enables a multiplication of end uses and contributes to the very rapid growth of maritime navigation: one of the sources of CO2 the fastest-growing market in the world!The Conversation